Swift Ultraviolet/Optical Telescope image of Supernova 2006jc in the galaxy UGC 4904. Credit: NASA/Swift/S. Immler.

 What causes an imposter event is unclear but is thought to involve the star exceeding its Eddington limit, which brings about a major mass loss.

 Only a few stars are known that have exhibited this phenomenon.
 They include Eta Carinae (in 1843), P Cygni (see P Cygni profile), and several objects labeled as supernovae – SN 1961V, SN 1954J, SN 1997bs, SN 2008S in NGC 6946, and SN 2010dn – but for which detections of surviving progenitors have been claimed.
 In a couple of cases, imposter events have been observed shortly before the star actually did blown up as a supernova.
 The first was a star, located in the galaxy UGC 4904, 77 million light-years away, which had been identified in 2004 an imposter and then exploded for real two years as the supernova called SN 2006jc.
 The second was spotted in the galaxy NGC 7259, about 66 million light-years away.
 In 2009, this star was seen to brighten so rapidly that astronomers were misled into naming it a supernova, SN 2009ip.
 But it dimmed too quickly, exposing it as a fraud.
 Twice more it flared up, without self-destructing.
-But then on September 26, 2012, it brightened more than before and revealed, through the spectrum of its light, that it had shot out material at 13,000 kilometers per second – a clear sign that it had finally blown itself to bits.
+But then on Sep 26, 2012, it brightened more than before and revealed, through the spectrum of its light, that it had shot out material at 13,000 km/s – a clear sign that it had finally blown itself to bits.